AmigaMaster/Simple-Game-Solutions/solutions/S/Samaritan Paradox, The-EN.md

 ### 4.11.
 Iron Square

-- go to iron square and then to Glenn's, ask Anna about Jonatan's boat (Anna will either give you Patrik's address immediately or you may need to ask her about Patrik first)
+- go to iron square and then to Glenn's, ask Anna about jonatan's boat (Anna will either give you Patrik's address immediately or you may need to ask her about Patrik first)

 ### 4.12.
 Patrik's Flat